 2026-2036 Climate Action Plan

 The City of Yellowknife is currently working on its 2026-2036 Climate Action Plan, with a focus on climate change mitigation and adaptation.
-To ensure this plan is reflective of community knowledge and needs, we are engaging the public, businesses, stakeholders, First Nations governments, the Government of the Northwest Territories, local groups, and NGOs.
+To ensure this plan is reflective of community knowledge and needs, we are engaging the public, businesses, stakeholders, First Nations governments, the Government of the Northwest Territories, local groups, and NGOs in the Plan development process.

 What have we done so far?

-From January to March 2025, the City engaged with residents, local organizations, businesses, utilities providers, the GNWT, the Yellowknives Dene First Nation, and City staff from other departments.
+From January to March 2025, the City engaged with residents, local organizations, businesses, utilities providers, the GNWT, the Yellowknives Dene First Nation, and City staff from other departments through a public roundtable, survey and additional meetings.

-Find out what feedback we received through our engagement process in this What We Heard report.
+Find out more about the feedback we received in this What We Heard report - Phase 1.

-As part of the preparation for the Climate Action Plan, the City contracted Stantec Consulting Ltd. to complete an Energy and GHG Emissions Inventory as well as a Vulnerability Assessment.
-Check back soon to read the full reports!
+The City retained Stantec Consulting Ltd. to complete an Energy and GHG Emissions Inventory as well as a Climate Vulnerability Assessment.

 What's next?